tartiflette/tartiflette/docs/tutorial/write-your-resolvers.md

 ### How to attach a resolver to a Schema field with Tartiflette?

-With Tartiflette, it is very straighforward to attach a resolver function to Schema field.
+With Tartiflette, it is very straightforward to attach a resolver function to the Schema field.

 We provide a decorator named `Resolver` which will attach your function to the specified Schema field.